 The air conditioning system in your car is designed to cool down the air in the cabin of your vehicle to keep you comfortable on a hot day.
+It’s something that we often take for granted until it’s a hot day and your car’s A/C is not working.
 When you only get hot air instead of cold air, it can be frustrating and extremely uncomfortable.
+If your air conditioner blows warm air, it is important that you get it looked at as soon as possible so you can continue driving in cool comfort.
 In this article, we’re going to look at how your Car’s A/C creates the cold air so you can more accurately diagnose what’s going wrong.

-The cool air is created by blowing air from either outside your car, or from the cabin over cold coils.
-This cools down the air before it gets blown out of the vents into your car to keep you comfortable.
+Your car’s A/C system is one that operates a little differently than you might think.
+Instead of actually creating cool air, it instead removes the heat and moisture from the air inside of your car, leaving you with cooler feeling air.
+In technical terms, the cool air is created by blowing air from either outside your car, or from the cabin over cold coils.
+This cools down the air before it gets blown out of the ventilation system into your car to keep you comfortable.
 Most systems are designed to blow very cold air, between 32 and 40 degrees!
 These cooling coils, called the evaporator, is where the actual cooling of the air happens.
 These coils are cooled by cold refrigerant flowing through them.

 Most cars today use a refrigerant called R-134a which is a special refrigerant designed to work at the temperatures and pressure standard in a car’s A/C system.
 As the cold refrigerant passes through the evaporator it absorbs the heat in the air which warms up the refrigerant.
 This warmer refrigerant now needs to be cooled back down so your A/C system can continue to operate.
 This is accomplished by first compressing the refrigerant to a high pressure which also heats it up to a high temperature.